List of Kamen Rider Den-O characters: Eve

 Eve (イブ, Ibu) is an artificial Imagin who was created by the Time Police to serve as Reiji's aide.
 Lacking a corporeal form, Eve resides in a Rider Pass and G Den-O's dobermann-like breastplate to supply Reiji with his abilities of time travel, near-future prediction and compensating for his blind spots in combat.
 When Reiji starts to show emotions, Eve hijacks the G Den-O form for his own and contemplates ruling the timeline through an army of artificial Imagin before he is defeated by Kamen Rider Diend Complete Form.

 Eve is voiced by Hiroki Takahashi (高橋 広樹, Takahashi Hiroki).

 Kensuke Aoto

-Kensuke Aoto (青舐 健介, Aoto Kensuke) is a wealthy gambler who appears exclusively in the non-canonical novel Kamen Rider Den-O: The Demon Dog of Tokyo World Tower.
+Kensuke Aoto (青砥 健介, Aoto Kensuke) is a wealthy gambler who appears exclusively in the non-canonical novel Novel: Kamen Rider Den-O: The Demon Dog of Tokyo World Tower.
 Due to his ability to "read the future" and gambling away his wealth during a financial crisis in 2008, he becomes apathetic to everyone around him.
 In 2013, he attempts to demolish the Milk Dipper and the surrounding area to make way for the Tokyo World Tower skyscraper to rival the Tokyo Skytree.
 However, the Turkey Imagin travels back in time to prevent Kensuke from losing his money.

 Kajiwara Kagetoki

-Kajiwara Kagetoki (梶原 景時) is a fictionalized version of the historical figure of the same name and a Time Jacker who appears exclusively in the novel Kamen Rider Den-O: Deneb Kanjinchou.
+Kajiwara Kagetoki (梶原 景時) is a fictionalized version of the historical figure of the same name and a Time Jacker who appears exclusively in the novel Novel: Kamen Rider Den-O: Deneb Kanjinchō.
 He travels to the Heian period of Japan.